IOTechSystems/xrt-examples/AzureSphere/README.md

 5. Create and Manage Digital Twins – Send Digital Twin Changes to IoT Hub
 6. Create and Manage Digital Twins – Add a Digital Twin

-A video showing how to create a digital twin using the Explorer Tool as described Step 7 above can be viewed at [Create a Digital Twin using the Explorer Tool](https://www.youtube.com/watch?v=CqTDkRXtsUU&feature=youtu.be).
+A video showing how to create a digital twin using the Explorer Tool as described in Step 7 above can be viewed at [Create a Digital Twin using the Explorer Tool](https://www.youtube.com/watch?v=CqTDkRXtsUU&feature=youtu.be).